adriantelles/angular-reminder/README.md

-# Remember
+# Reminder
-Remember is a simple tool to keep task/notes with markdown, also work as  a CMS to manage documents/attachments.
+Reminder is a simple tool to keep task/notes with markdown, also work as  a CMS to manage documents/attachments.

 This web app is created with Angular and Flask.